 4. Parc de la Cité-du-Havre

-The wee and quaint streets of the Mile End & Plateau are lined with gorgeous and mature trees that provide a nice canopy for townhouses that make you go “Uhg I wish I lived there, but I don’t so I’ll just take a picture instead.”
-Photography highlights include the bagel shops on St-Viateur and Fairmount, one of the countless churches, the abundance of street and graffiti art, and (of course) the gorgeous real estate.
+The wee and quaint streets of the Mile End and Plateau are lined with gorgeous and mature trees that provide a nice canopy for townhouses that make you go “Uhg, I wish I lived there, but I don’t, so I’ll just take a picture instead.”
+Photography highlights include the bagel shops on Saint-Viateur and Fairmount, one of the countless churches, the abundance of street and graffiti art, and (of course) the gorgeous real estate.

-The Botanical Gardens is a remarkable array of colours during the warmers seasons in Montreal.
+The Botanical Garden is a remarkable array of colours during the warmers seasons in Montréal.
 Stroll around and take some macro shots of the beautiful flowers in the summer, or the Japanese lantern exhibit in the fall.
 Hint: try an get a picture of some of the elusive wildlife that live in the gardens; there’s a fox, some frogs, turtles, and more!

 More than 2 million people visit the oratory each year.
 Some are there pilgriming, others are just there to capture the architectural beauty.
-Set against the greenery of Mont-Royal, and the blue sky of Montreal, you won’t even have to pump up the saturation in post-production.
+Set against the greenery of Mount Royal, and the blue sky of Montréal, you won’t even have to pump up the saturation in post-production.